HyperTea: A Hypergraph-based Temporal Enhancement and Alignment Network for Moving Infrared Small Target Detection: Related Work

 \subsection{Hypergraph Learning}

 As shown in ~\cite{gaoHypergraphLearningMethods2022a,gaoHGNNGeneralHypergraph2023a}, hypergraphs exhibit impressive capabilities in modeling complex higher-order associations and have been applied in various fields ~\cite{yangLBSN2VecHeterogeneousHypergraph2022,vinasHypergraphFactorizationMultitissue2023,xiaoMultiHypergraphLearningBasedBrain2020}.
 Recently, general hypergraph neural network ~\cite{gaoHGNNGeneralHypergraph2023a} introduces a spatial approach for higher-order message propagation among feature vertices and achieves remarkable detection performance.
-Despite these advancements, the application of hypergraph learning remains to be explored in IRSTD.
+Despite these advancements, the application of hypergraph learning remains unexplored in IRSTD.